Cheap, easy DIY closet storage system with repurposed materials

 To live green, stay healthier and save money, pack work and school lunches in recycled plastic grocery bags and dispose after use.
 Tie recycled plastic bags around a cast or dressing that can't get wet when you take a shower or bath.
 Make a quick diy shower cap from recycled plastic bags.
 Tie securely around hair (don't use for children as it might come loose and suffocate).
 Make quick aprons by cutting the bottom out of recycled plastic grocery bags.
 Slip over your head and use handles as shoulder straps, Live green and save money on disposable plastic trash bags by using recycled plastic grocery bags to dispose of baby diapers.

 Make grocery bags into puppy training pads.
 Stash recycled plastic grocery bags in the beach bag for wet swim suits and towels and to dispose of beach trash.
 Reduce, recycle, repurpose adn reuse to save the earth and save money!
-For more ways to live green, visit Lady Greenwise and for more ways to save money, scroll through my collection of penny pincher tips!
+For more ways to live green, visit Lady Greenwise and for more ways to save money, scroll through my collection of penny pincher tips

 Total Wireless Customer Service fails